 To add the new permission set to the Salesforce integration user:

-Wait approximately 15 minutes for Salesforce to update the user permissions and CE to recognize that.
+- Wait approximately 15 minutes for Salesforce to update the user permissions and AIE to recognize that.

-In CE, go to Integrations > Salesforce > Settings > Set permissions for Salesforce objects.
+- In AIE, go to Integrations > Salesforce > Settings > Set permissions for Salesforce objects.

-If there are no permission warnings, all objects display a green check icon to indicate that the Salesforce integration user, and therefore CE, has the correct permissions for the needed objects.
+If there are no permission warnings, all objects display a green check icon to indicate that the Salesforce integration user, and therefore AIE, has the correct permissions for the needed objects.